kilgarenone/knowledge-base/skip typing ssh passphase every single damn time.md

 Store ssh passphase to skip having to enter it everytime I ssh to my VPS.

+Note: this only works in a single session.
+Or something.
+I don't freaking know anymore.
+If you really hate entering passphase, might as well just get rid of it: `ssh-keygen -p`.

 1. Add following at the end of your ~/.bashrc or ~/.zshrc:

 ```